TrenchBoot/TrenchBoot.github.io/docs/user-docs/install_aem.md

 invocation of `qubes-dom0-update`, as shown in the following commands.
-If any of the packages that are part of AEM are updated in standard repos, you will have to choose between using new versions or having working AEM, at least until new AEM release is published or the code gets merged upstream.
+If any of the packages that are part of AEM are updated in standard repos, you will have to choose between using new versions or having working AEM, at least until new AEM release is published, or the code gets merged upstream.
 If you decide to restore AEM after an update broke it, you will have to repeat the installation of overwritten package with `--action=reinstall` added to `qubes-dom0-update`, if it wasn’t present before.

+#### Qubes repository dependencies

 Start by installing prerequisite packages.
 Those are not part of newly added repository, but `qubes-dom0-current-testing`: